lennoggi/CompilingCactus/CactusAMReX/Docker/Docker_build_instructions.md

 # Docker basics
 See https://docs.docker.com/get-started for a thorough introduction to Docker.
-What follows is a minimal set of instructions to using Docker.
+What follows is a minimal set of instructions to get you started with it.
-**NOTE** All the following commands may need root permissions to be executed (i.e. `sudo` is needed), depending on the host machine setup
+**NOTE** All the following commands may need root permissions to be executed (i.e. `sudo` is needed), depending on the host machine setup.
+In order to avoid that, follow the instructions at https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user.
+You may need to log out and log back in and possibly restart your machine for the changes to take place.
 - Pulling an image
   ```
   docker pull <image_name>